 52 May the authority responsible for antitrust enforcement directly impose penalties or must it petition another entity?
 What sanctions and remedies can the authorities impose?
 What notable sanctions or remedies have been imposed?
 Can any trends be identified in this regard?

 The AMC is entitled to impose fines for violation of Ukrainian competition law, including implementation of prohibited concerted practices, as well as to impose other obligations on the parties (eg, imposing conditions on the authorisation of the restrictive agreement or obliging the parties to terminate the violation).
 If the fine is not paid voluntarily, the AMC decision may be enforced in court.

 No separate AMC statistics regarding fines for implementation of prohibited vertical restraints is available.
-According to the AMC Fining Guidelines of 2016 (recommendatory, but the authority committed to strictly follow), the basic amount of fine for implementation of anticompetitive concerted practices (including vertical restraints) may be equal to either:
+According to the AMC Fining Guidelines of 2016 (recommendatory, but the AMC is committed to strictly follow these), the basic amount of fine for implementation of anticompetitive concerted practices (including vertical restraints) may be equal to either:

 Still, theoretically, the maximum possible fine may amount to up to 10 per cent of the group worldwide turnover of the infringing undertaking in the financial year preceding the year in which the fine is imposed.

 53 What investigative powers does the authority responsible for antitrust enforcement have when enforcing the prohibition of vertical restraints?